TITLE: PROJECT MANAGER, RISING TOGETHER INITIATIVE

-- Proficiency in Microsoft Excel, Google Sheets, and database applications.
+- Proficiency in Microsoft Excel, Google Sheets, and virtual meeting platforms.

 - Familiarity with the Boston social service agencies and community organizations, employment, education, and training systems, and homelessness services is highly desirable.

 - Homelessness among youth disproportionately affects people of color and LGBTQ youth; we strongly encourage applications from people with these identities or who are members of other marginalized communities.
-Preference will be given to candidates who have lived experience relevant to the work are strongly encouraged to apply.
+Candidates who have lived experience relevant to the work are strongly encouraged to apply.

 WORK ENVIRONMENT: Remote work from home and/or normal office environment, depending on public health guidance.